denizcanbag/Shell/README.md

 finish the other child process then kills the parent program.
 Example For PS2: ls;quit;ls -a ~~ will issue the commands ls and ls -a simultaneously then quit.

-Cd commands working like a charm :) and theme of the shell is pirate.
+Cd command is working like a charm :) and theme of the shell is pirate.